saadpeter026-source/Portable-EV-Charging-System/README.md

 # Portable EV Charging System

 ## Abstract
-Imgine you own a EV vehcile, and it runs out of charge just right before appaoring the desitittion.
-Many people in a sittution like this, would either have to call a townring company to two it to the neasrst chagrign station whcih could cost a subtiantial amount of money over time, or they may have to call a EV chagrign compnay to charge the vehcile, but at the cost of more subtaintal costs and fees.
-Instead of all of this which takes time and a sighnfant amount of expense overtime if longer trips are regulauraly done, one could buy a Emergancy Portbale chagring stiton and storage it insde the EV vehcile itself, which can provide a temeprpy boost from at least 5-10 miles of range dpending on the tehcngoyl being used.
+Imagine owning an electric vehicle (EV) that runs out of charge just before reaching your destination.
+In this situation, you may need to tow the vehicle to the nearest charging station or pay for a mobile EV charging service, both of which can be expensive and time-consuming.
+An emergency portable charging station stored inside the vehicle could provide enough temporary charge to safely reach the nearest charging station.

-In this project, I will demoneastre we will use simulink to model a ideal system of this problem we want to sovle.
-We will model it by considerding a closed loop control system where the Plant is out uniqque subsystem in this case A EV battery model with SOC estimation, the Actuttor or DC-DC buck converter to regulate power transfer, a closed-loop CC-CV controller for battery charging, thermal modling of both the EV battery, and Buck conevteer, SOC & CC-CV Logic using staeflow, and finally a feedback system to ensure contntous measruing of the systems outpout to the chosen refreance parmataer.
+In this project, I develop a Simulink model of a portable EV charging system to address this problem.
+The system consists of an EV battery model (plant), a DC-DC buck converter (actuator), a closed-loop CC-CV charging controller, thermal models for the EV battery and buck converter, SOC and CC-CV logic using Stateflow, and a feedback system to continuously monitor and regulate the charging process.

 ## Project Objectives